 Object Storage Gateway

-Both Nasuni and Resilio Connect provide access to files through an object storage gateway.
+Both Nasuni and Resilio Platform provide access to files through an object storage gateway.
 While there aren’t any inherent problems with Nasuni’s object storage gateway, Resilio includes additional features that enhance productivity and reduce cloud data transfer costs.

 Nasuni Edge Object Storage Gateway